box/box-python-sdk-gen/docs/file_versions.md

   - Used as `file_version_id` in path `path` of the API call
 - headers `DeleteFileVersionByIdHeadersArg`
   - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the file has been successfully deleted.

 ## Promote file version